sumitnitsurat/Crowdsale-ICO/README.md

 How to deploy -

-  Compile the contract usign "truffle compile"
+    - Compile the contract usign "truffle compile"

-  Use solidity flattener to flatten the solidity files.
+    - Use solidity flattener to flatten the solidity files.

-  copy and paste your solidty files into remix.
+    - Copy and paste your solidty files into remix.
 If it gives error may be due to the ERC20 inclusion in the file due to flatten.
 Include it on the top.

-  Make sure your have metamark installed and you selected any test network.
+    - Make sure your have metamark installed and you selected any test network.

-  now deploy the exmaple contract first and then deploy the crowdsale contract with the address of example contract.
+    - Now deploy the exmaple contract first and then deploy the crowdsale contract with the address of example contract.